johnnybarrels/unicode/README.md

   <summary markdown="span">Instructions for admin, click me to expand</summary>

   - *_Login_*:
-    - Fill up Login form using email and password
+    - Fill out Login form using one of the provided administrator accounts:
+      - tim@french.com
+      - tom@smoker.com
+      - haolin@wu.com
+    - The password for each of these accounts is simply: password
     - Click `Login`

   - *_Create a New Course_*: